Ruleta Rusa: Style

 The evident transition to rock music is the main feature of this album, a transition considered as risky by many musical critics.
 The performer left definitely behind his singer-songwriter traditional image and turned to rock music including more musical instruments such as electric guitars and hard drums.
-Although his lyrics, as happened with his previous album, reflected his personal feelings and day-to-day stories, they were transmitted in a very different way, with much catchier refrains in the most of the songs.
+Although his lyrics, as happened with his previous album, reflected his personal feelings and day-to-day stories, they were transmitted in a very different way, with much catchier refrains in most of the songs.
 The opening track, entitled "Ocupen su localidad" (Occupy your seat) is a clear example of that change.

 The first maxi single extracted from this album was "Pisa el acelerador" (Step on the accelerator), a song in which Sabina vindicated his philosophy of life; to live to the limit without taking into account what others say.
 Such is the theme of the second single, entitled "Eh, Sabina!!"
 (Hey Sabina!!), in which the singer textually says that he won't pay attention to anyone who tells him to be careful with his lifestyle.
 The following single was the song "Telespañolito" (TV little Spaniard) a song that talked about the TV and entertainment programmes during the 1980s in Spain.
 "Juana la loca" (Juana the crazy girl), which is the B side of this third and last single was arguably the most remembered track of the whole album, a song which talked about the vibrant nightlife of Madrid through the story of an apparently formal office worker who turns out to work as a drag queen at night.

 Ruleta Rusa also had a place for a love song entitled "Caballo de cartón" (Paperboard horse) which talks about a relationship threatened by the daily routine.